Tuesday, 30 April 2013

 I had previously attempted to have the building heritage listed, but, as expected, it was rejected without my being consulted.
 The ACT Heritage Council has a reputation of being very much pro-development and lacking true independence.
 They must have realised the building's heritage value, but it would seem they simply did not care.

-Should the Turner PCYC succumb to fire, the elements or vandalism, to the extent that it is written off and bulldozed, the persons who hold office in the PCYC Board of Directors at the time will be written into Canberra’s history for all the wrong reasons.
-I believe the current board realises this and is doing its best to get the required funds.
-It would be nice if they could get some assistance from the ACT Government, the AFP and the building industry.
+Should the Turner PCYC succumb to fire, the elements or vandalism, to the extent that it is written off and bulldozed, the persons who have held office in the various PCYC Boards of Directors from 2006 onwards will be written into Canberra’s history for all the wrong reasons.

 FOR MANY MORE MAINLY CANBERRA-BASED YARNS HIT OR THE “HOME” BUTTON UP THE TOP)